-- Tier 1 events: submit plans 8-10 weeks prior to either the start of the event, or when the decision by the event organiser is required to confirm how/if the event will proceed
+- Tier 1 events: must submit a COVIDSafe Event Plan 8 to 10 weeks prior to either the start of the event, or when the decision by the event organiser is required to confirm how/if the event will proceed

-- Tier 2 events: submit plans 4-6 weeks prior to either the start of the event, or when the decision by the event organiser is required to confirm how/if the event will proceed
+- Tier 2 events: must submit a COVIDSafe Event Plan 4 to -6 weeks prior to either the start of the event, or when the decision by the event organiser is required to confirm how/if the event will proceed

 Please note that if a plan is lodged late, it may not be approved in time for your event to go ahead.

 The following elements must all be addressed in your COVIDSafe Event Plan:

 - event contact details (name, phone, email address) of key event personnel

 - event description

 - bump-in/out dates and times (when event staff, but not attendees will be on-site)

 - event commencement and completion times (when event staff and attendees will be onsite)